Jellyfish-Insights/aurelia/docs/running_manually.md

  `git submodule update --init --recursive`

-Aurelia uses Andromeda as git submodule.
+Aurelia uses Andromeda as a git submodule.
 This is because Aurelia needs some of the files included on the Andromeda repository to be compiled.
 To know more about how git submodule see this [link](https://git-scm.com/book/en/v2/Git-Tools-Submodules)